 In February 2020, Governor Inslee declared a state of emergency in response to the spread of a deadly new virus.
 In the weeks following the declaration, precautionary measures to slow the spread of the virus were ordered.
 These measures included closing schools, canceling public events, limiting gathering sizes, and requiring people to stay home unless they were leaving for an essential function.
 On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the 2019-20 school year and continuing through the 2020-21 school year.
-The school district, however, continues to operate, educating students using continuous learning models.
+The school district operated on a remote continuous learning model through the remainder of the 2019-20 and all of the 2020-21 school years.
+However, the school district resumed in-person instruction for the 2021-22 school year.